The $\operatorname{E}_2^{hC_6}$-homology of $\mathbb{R}P^2$ and $\mathbb{R}P^2 \wedge \mathbb{C}P^2$: Introduction

 Understanding $\E_n^{hG}$ for finite subgroups $G$ has been crucial in demystifying the structure of $\E_n^{h\mathbb{G}_n}$.
 For example, at $n=2$ there exist resolutions that provide a decomposition of $\E_2^{h\mathbb{G}_2}$ in terms of $E_2^{hG}$ for various finite subgroups $G$ \cite{ghmr, BehrensQ, henn_res, henn_centr, Bobkova_2018}.

 This provides a motivation for studying the spectra that appear in these resolutions.
 The focus of this paper is on the spectrum $\E_2^{hC_6}$ at the prime $2$.
-Our goal is to compute the $\E_2^{hC_6}$-homology of $\mathbb{R} P^2$ and $\mathbb{C} P^2$, and to determine the differentials and extensions in their respective homotopy fixed point spectral sequences.
+Our goal is to compute the $\E_2^{hC_6}$-homology of $\mathbb{R} P^2$ and $\mathbb{R} P^2\wedge \mathbb{C} P^2$, by determining the differentials and extensions in their respective homotopy fixed point spectral sequences.

-We approach this question using the techniques of stable homotopy theory.
 Let $V(0)$ be the cofiber of multiplication by 2 on $\Sbb$, and let $Y$ be the smash product of $V(0)$ with $C_{\eta}$, the cofiber of the stable Hopf map $\eta$.
 Then we have that